Locations:

 Body composition and metabolism

-“Metabolic rate is in part driven by your muscle mass,” Dr. Griebeler says, “and most women naturally have less muscle and more fat than men.”
+“Metabolic rate is, in part, driven by your muscle mass,” Dr. Griebeler explains, “and most women naturally have less muscle and more fat than men.”

 It’s important to keep in mind that there’s a good reason why women have more body fat than men.
 It’s an evolutionary adaptation: Those extra pounds can come in handy during pregnancy.

 It’s also worth noting that shape matters.
-Men and women have different bone structures and tend to store fat in different parts of the body, with women’s fat storage typically being more spread out.
+Men and women have different bone structures and tend to store fat in different parts of their bodies, with women’s fat storage typically being more spread out.
 That means many women have to lose more weight to see the same change in their appearance.

 Pregnancy and menopause